systemd/mkosi/mkosi.md

   except `mount`.
 By default, sources are not copied into the final image.

+`--source-resolve-symlinks`

+: If given, any symbolic links in the source file tree are resolved and the file contents are copied to the build image.
+If not given, they are left as symbolic links.
+This only applies if `--source-file-transfer` is `copy-all`.
+  Defaults to leaving them as symbolic links.

+`--source-resolve-symlinks-final`

+: Same as `--source-resolve-symlinks` but for the final image instead of the build image.

 `--with-network`

 : Enables network connectivity while the build script `mkosi.build` is